5870 words, short story

 I’ll kiss Sarawa and the others after that, then—with the sweepers in tow—walk the roundabout path leading safely back to the flyer.

-R.T.
-Ester works professionally as a visual designer.
-When he’s not doing that, he’s raising two young kids with his wife and drawing any inspiration he can from the Texas heat.
-His writing has previously appeared in Clarkesworld and is forthcoming in Interzone.
+R.T Ester does some writing on the side while working professionally as a visual designer.
+However, most of his time is spent raising two young kids with his wife and drawing any inspiration he can from the Texas heat.
+His writing has appeared or is forthcoming in Clarkesworld and Interzone.